Atimca/Reactive-programming-Article/README.md

 ![long_neck](images/long_neck.png)

 This even partly example looks not easy at all...
 Ok implementation of `RxSwift` not so simple.
-But let me explain myself. `RxSwift` is an advanced, highly optimized framework with big functionality.
+But let me explain myself. `RxSwift` is an advanced, highly optimized framework with wide functionality.
 To understand the principles of reactive world this framework doesn't fit.
 So, what we going to do?
 We going to write our own reactive solution from scratch.
 To do this, firstly we need to understand which parts this library consists of.

 ## The tale of two friends

 Let me answer again on the question: What reactive programming is?
 Reactive programming is a friendship of two design patterns: `Iterator` and `Observer`.
-Let's make a quick reminder how this patterns work.
+Let's make a quick reminder how these patterns work.

 `Iterator` is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
 You can read more by this [link](https://refactoring.guru/design-patterns/iterator).